Caoimhghin Ó

 database of references to translations of Irish literature globally).

-art for Boston University in Dublin while doing research on a database of Realist
+and History of Irish Art for Boston University in Dublin while doing research on a database of Realist

 and Social Realist art from around the world.
 These paintings can be viewed